kartikynwa/mpv-jellyfin/README.md

 When you activate a video in the menu, it will begin to play that file.

+Fork specific changes:
+- To resume playback, use spacebar instead of the arrow key when choosing the video.
+- To play a random item from a folder, press the `r` key.

 ## Limitations

 In general this is a very minimal script and isn't designed to be a full Jellyfin client.
 Changing settings or metadata has to be done from a real Jellyfin client.